amazon-ion/ion-element-kotlin/README.md

 ### Status

-The the library is capable of representing any Ion value, however public API should be considered unstable and in alpha status.
+The the library is capable of representing any Ion value, however the public API should be considered unstable and in alpha status.

 ## Example